bigjosh/Voyant-test-board/README.md

 To enable the corresponding USB virtual serial port, change the `USB Type` in `Tools->Board` in the Arduino IDE to `Tripple Serial` before downloading the new code.

-#### `SPI command` serial port
+#### `command` serial port

 This serial connection accepts commands from the host according to the [API below](#api).
-These commands can send and receive data on the SPI ports, set the state of a few miscellaneous digital lines on the connector, and add delays.
+These commands can send and receive data on the SPI ports, set the state of digital IO lines on the connector, and add delays.

 Note that this virtual port will always run at USB maximum speed regardless of what baud rate it is set to on the host.
 That rate could be as high as 480Mbs, limited mostly by the host's USB bandwidth.

-### SPI ports
+### SPI targets

-There are a total of 6 SPI command targets and each has an identifying one character index name that is used to address the target in the API.
+There are a total of 6 SPI targets and each has an identifying one character tag name that is used to address the target in the API.
 Each SPI target has 4 associated pins: MISO, MOSI, CLK, and CS.
 The test-board is always the master and MISO is the only pin on each SPI port that is an input to the test-board.
-Any optional RESET pins are controlled using the[ digital IO commands](#Digital-IO-Commands) below.
+Any optional RESET pins are controlled using the [digital IO set command](#Digital-IO-Set-Request) below.

 Again, remember that the labels on the M50 connector are from the mid-board's point of view!
 A `DOUT` label on the test board means that pin is an output from the mid-board and an input to the test-board!

-SPI targets `1`-`6` are labeled on the M50 connector.
+SPI targets `1`-`5` are labeled on the M50 connector.

 ![](M50-header.png)